peitalin/FHE-experiments/fhe-sunscreen/README.md

 MOVE alice {"x":3,"y":2}
 GET POSITION alice
 ```
-On terminal 1 (Alice), `GET POSITION alice` will decrypt the position.
+On terminal 1 (Alice), `GET POSITION alice` will decrypt the position, as alice is the encrypter.

 Because only Alice can decrypt her position, attempting to `GET alice` with Terminal 2 (Bob) will fail
 with a `TooMuchNoise` error.